Lakshmi (actress): Career

+Lakshmi debuted with the 1968 Kannada film Goa Dalli CID 999.
 She established herself as a successful and popular actress in South India in the 1970s, acting in all four South Indian languages: Kannada, Malayalam, Tamil and Telugu.
 Lakshmi rose to fame with her first Malayalam movie Chattakari (1974), which won her the Kerala State Film Award for Best Actress.
 This has the distinction of being the first Malayalam film to run continuously for 40 weeks in a Bangalore theatre.
 Chattakari (1974) was remade in Hindi as Julie (1975) and in Telugu as Miss Julie Prema Katha (1975).
 In addition to a Filmfare Best Actress Award, she also won the Bengal Film Journalists' Association Awards for the "most outstanding work of the year", for her work in Julie.
 She is known for her versatility as an actress and for the glamorous outlook she embodied.
 Her acting in the Telugu film Panthulamma is often credited as one of her best performances.

 After the success of her debut Malayalam film Chattakari, she starred in many other films in Malayalam.
 She won Filmfare Awards for Best Actress for her performances in Chalanum and Mohiniyaattam.

-She is only actress to play daughter, sister, love interest and wife to Sivaji Ganesan even her mother has acted heroine opposite him and has acted with almost all the leading actors and stars of South India, but it was her combination with famous Kannada star Anant Nag in the 70s and 80s that struck a chord with the audience.
+She is the only actress to have played daughter, sister, love interest and wife to Sivaji Ganesan, and even her mother has acted heroine opposite him and has acted with almost all the leading actors and stars of South India, but it was her combination with famous Kannada star Anant Nag in the 70s and 80s that struck a chord with the audience.
 Nag and Lakshmi are considered one of the all-time greatest pairs in South Indian cinema.
 They acted together in 10-12 films.
 Their pair was considered best-looking and the right recipe for success.
 Some of these films were based on TaRaSu novels and dealt with the lives of married middle-class couples.